-Dr. Boston is a Certified Public Accountant and Certified Management Accountant.
+Dr. Boston is a Certified Public Accountant, Certified Management Accountant, and Chartered Global Management Accountant.
 He earned an A.B. degree in History from Duke University, an MBA in Marketing and Accounting from Tulane University’s Freeman School of Business Administration, and a Doctorate in Higher Education Management from the University of Pennsylvania’s Graduate School of Education.
 In 2008, the Board of Trustees of APUS awarded him a Doctorate in Business Administration, honoris causa.
 In April 2017, the Board of Trustees of APUS bestowed Dr. Boston with the title President Emeritus.

 Dr. Boston lives in Owings Mills, MD with his wife, Sharon and their two daughters.